SemTalkOnline/SemTalkOnline/Swimlanes.md

 # Swimlanes and Swimlane Pools

 **Swimlanes** and **Swimlane Pools** are used in Business Process Diagrams to visually and structurally show who, or what, is responsible for each process step.
-Process Flows shown between Swimlanes describe how the process flows between different actions and/or actors.
+Process flows shown between Swimlanes describe how the process flows between different actions and/or actors.

-**Swimlanes** Show the activities and process flows that are executed by a single group.
+**Swimlanes** show the Tasks/ Events and the process flows that are executed by a single group.

 **Swimlane Pools** contain multiple Swimlanes.
-Each Swimlane in the pool represents a subgroup of the higher level Swimlane. e.g. HR, Sales and Logistics are all subunits of Corporation X. Each department has units or teams within the department that execute different activities.
+Each Swimlane in the pool represents a subgroup of the higher level Swimlane. e.g. HR, Sales and Logistics are all subunits of Corporation X. Each department has Units or Teams within the department that execute different Tasks.

 **NOTE**: When working with **Swimlanes** and **Swimlane Pools** it is recommended to first create and position all Swimlanes/ Swimlane Pools before placing any other Objects onto your Diagram because future editing becomes more complicated due to the container behavior of Swimlanes and Swimlane Pools.